Open archaeology, open source?

 Open source has traditionally been referred to as being based on meritocratic principles (Raymond 1999, 39).
 A good test of whether a contribution should be included in a published software release is whether it is functional (Kelty 2008, 220).
 Moreover, with more eyes looking over a code base, it is easier to identify flaws with a contribution and flag potential bugs or security issues (Raymond 1999, 27–30).
 This is all done in the spirit of producing functional code, and in ideal circumstances faulty contributions will be corrected before inclusion.
 Personal ego is minimized in favour of co-creating stable and functional outcomes (Raymond 1999, 39–41).

 However, this is not the same as saying that open source is completely anarchic or based on the “wisdom of crowds”.
-In fact, successful open source projects incorporate complex organizational structures, governance strategies, and forms or social mediation to help delegate and vet contributions made by distributed participants (O’Neil 2009).
+In fact, successful open source projects incorporate complex organizational structures, governance strategies, and forms of social mediation to help delegate and vet contributions made by distributed participants (O’Neil 2009).
 They rely on, rather than eschew, institutional support structures, in order to motivate work, keep volunteer maintainers involved, and generally ensure that the project can be sustained over the long-term.
 Open source is more than just putting your code online; to be successful, it requires participation in a social experience (Ratto 2003; Kelty 2008).

 In other words, as with many so-called “soft skills” that are crucial for academic professional development, additional competencies relating to the maintenance, management, and distribution of software, such as the ability to receive and implement feedback, set and stick with long-term goals, coordinate labour, document work practices, and collaborate with others, are grossly under-appreciated factors that contribute to an open source project’s success.